Program

 A bit of history

-In 1998, number theorists at Université Laval and the University of Maine founded the Maine/Québec Conference on Number Theory and Related Topics.
-Since then it has been held annually on a weekend in early Fall (except 2001, when the conference was cancelled due to the attacks that September).
-We invite number theorists and mathematicians in related areas from New England, eastern Canada, and beyond to speak about their research and discuss ideas for future work.
+In 1998, number theorists at Université Laval and the University of Maine founded the "Maine/Québec Conference on Number Theory and Related Topics."
+Since then it has taken place annually on a weekend in early Fall (except 2001, when it was cancelled due to the terrorist attacks that September).
+We invite number theorists and mathematicians in adjacent fields from New England, eastern Canada, and beyond to speak about their research and discuss ideas for future work.
 Each year there is a change in venue: odd years at UMaine, even years at U. Laval.

 Practical matters